 - You may do career exploration well but honestly, there is a lot to know.
 There could be something about the educational options and career profiles that you may not fully understand.
-Seeking expert help is crucial in your quest about how to choose a career.
+Seeking expert help is crucial in your quest about how to choose a career after the 10th.

 Step 4: Make a Well-Informed Decision

 - If you can follow the above Steps 1 to 3 well, you will surely reach a stage when you can make a well-informed decision.
 To get the best answer to your query about which career to choose, do a lot of revisiting of the 2 as per your Assessment Report in Step 1.